jjvanzon/JJs-Reference-Architecture/code-style.md

 Reason:
 One might be surprized to find types hidden away behind a single file name.
 It may harm the overview of the different pieces of code.

+Exceptions:
+This guideline might be ignored if the amount of classes really becomes big.
+Also it does not count for nested classes.
+Also a single class can be spread among files, if they are partial classes.

+### No Lone Classes

+It might not be handy to have a lot of folder just containing one class or very few classes.
+Consider moving those classes into other folders.
+Another solution could be to put them all together, for instance in a folder called `Helpers`, if they indeed are simple helper classes.

 Comments